airr-community/rep-cred/README.md

 ## Pre-requisites

-Repcred requires a recent version of [pandoc](https://pandoc.org).
+RepCred requires a recent version of [pandoc](https://pandoc.org).
 This is installed with Rstudio and the easiest approach is to check that you are using a recent version, although other installation methods are described in the [documentation](https://bookdown.org/yihui/rmarkdown-cookbook/install-pandoc.html).

-## Installing Repcred
+## Installing RepCred

 Repdred can be installed from github: